History Crash Course #19: King Solomon

 This, of course, does not mean that King Solomon became an idolater, but the Bible uses these harsh words because he did not prevent his wives from carrying on their idolatrous practices.
 As a king, he is held responsible for the actions of those under his influence.

-One of the greatest leaders of the Jewish people, a man on his spiritual level — who wrote the Song of Songs, the Book of Ecclesiastes, and the Book of Proverbs — must be suffering eternal pain in heaven knowing what has been written about him in the Bible.4)For a detailed discussion of Solomon’s wives see: Talmud-Shabbat 56b; Sanhedrin 21b.
+One of the greatest leaders of the Jewish people, a man on his spiritual level — who wrote the Song of Songs, the Book of Ecclesiastes, and the Book of Proverbs — must be suffering eternal pain in heaven knowing what has been written about him in the Bible.For a detailed discussion of Solomon’s wives see: Talmud-Shabbat 56b; Sanhedrin 21b.
 The Talmud especially criticizes Solomon’s marriage to the Daughter of Pharaoh Necho of Egypt.
-While this marriage was a major political coup for Solomon, the princess’s secret idolatrous activities would sew the seeds for many problems in the future.
+While … Continue reading

 Not only is criticism of Solomon harsh, but as with other great Jewish leaders, so are the consequences of his mistakes.
 The Bible ends Solomon’s story relating that God was angry with him and told him: